contributte/doctrine-extra-skeleton/README.md

    composer create-project -s dev contributte/doctrine-skeleton
    ```

-2) After that, you have to setup Postgres >= 10 database.
-You can start it manually or use docker image `postgres:10`.
+2) After that, you have to setup Postgres >= 12 database.
+You can start it manually or use docker image `postgres:12`.

    ```
-   docker run -it -p 5432:5432 -e POSTGRES_PASSWORD=doctrine -e POSTGRES_USER=doctrine postgres:10
+   docker run -it -p 5432:5432 -e POSTGRES_PASSWORD=doctrine -e POSTGRES_USER=doctrine dockette/postgres:12
    ```

-   Or use make task, `make loc-postgres`.
+   Or use make task, `make docker-postgres`.

 3) Custom configuration file is located at `app/config/local.neon`.
 Edit it if you want.